elementscode/application/README.md

 ![Elements](https://github.com/elementscode/application/blob/master/assets/dark.png?raw=true)
 <br/>
-<h3>The app framework for TypeScript.</h3>
+<h3>The web app framework for builders.</h3>

 ## Introduction
 Elements lets you build full stack, scalable web apps in TypeScript, with an insanely productive developer experience.
 It's the modern Ruby on Rails for TypeScript and CSS, combining an application framework with fast build tooling.
-Create a modern app without compromising between the server and browser.
+It let's you create a modern app without compromising between the server and browser.

 Elements is built for TypeScript apps.
 But you can start with JavaScript and adopt TypeScript incrementally.
 The Elements tooling makes it all just work,